T3CHNOLOG1C/Brick/README.md

 ### How to use :

-Set your token in Token.ini and run the script via python3.
+Fill the blank fields in config.ini and run the script via python3.